locationtech/geomesa/docs/user/trino/security.rst

 The feature has two tiers:

 * **Empty-authorizations tier** — active whenever pruning is enabled.
-A user with no authorizations can satisfy no visibility expression, and NULL/empty visibilities are hidden from everyone (see the note below), so such a user can see no rows at all and every file is pruned.
+A user with no authorizations can satisfy no visibility expression, so the only rows they can ever see are the unrestricted ones (NULL or empty ``''`` visibility; see the note below).
+Files that hold no such unrestricted rows are therefore pruned.
 This tier is sound for any visibility grammar and needs no configuration.

 * **Expression tier** — active when ``geomesa.security.visibility-expressions`` is non-empty.
   Each declared value is evaluated through the same ``is_visible()`` decision the row filter